Cloudoki/Hackathon-mini-site/README.md

 composer install
 ```

 To connect the theme folder with the WP theme directory, add a symlink.
-Same for the uploads folder (or private plugins) - watch out with the -sf force in the "ln flag", though.

 ```
 ln -s /path/to/root/themes/sydney /path/to/root/web/wp/wp-content/themes/sydney
-ln -sf /path/to/root/shared/uploads path/to/root/web/wp/wp-content/uploads
 ```

 Your local WordPress site will be located at